ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## BSONEachRow {#bsoneachrow}

-In this format, ClickHouse formats/parses each row as a separated BSON Document.
+In this format, ClickHouse formats/parses data as a sequence of BSON documents without any separator between them.
-Each column is formatted as a single BSON field with column name as a key.
+Each row is formatted as a single document and each column is formatted as a single BSON document field with column name as a key.

 For output it uses the following correspondence between ClickHouse types and BSON types: